 Should swim spa heating be on constantly?

-If your swim spa isn’t going to be used very often, it might make better sense to switch it off and heat it just before it is going to be used.
+If your swim spa isn’t going to be used very often, no need to keep it heated at all times.
+It might make better sense to switch it off and heat it just before it is going to be used.
 Be sure however to plan ahead and allow yourself enough time to heat it up before using it.

 Are swim spas energy efficient?